Karachi: Social issues

-Crime & Lawlessness
+Crime and Lawlessness

 Sometimes stated to be amongst the world's most dangerous cities, the extent of violent crime in Karachi is not as significant in magnitude as compared to other cities.
 According to the Numbeo Crime Index 2014, Karachi was the 6th most dangerous city in the world.
 By the middle of 2016, Karachi's rank had dropped to 31 following the launch of anti-crime operations.
 By 2018, Karachi's ranking has dropped to 50.
 In 2021, Karachi's ranking fell to 115.
 In 2022, the ranking fell further to 128th place, ranking Karachi safer than regional cities such as Dhaka (56th place), Delhi (90th place), and Bangalore (122nd place).

 The city's large population results in high numbers of homicides with a moderate homicide rate.
 Karachi's homicide rates are lower than many Latin American cities, and in 2015 was 12.5 per 100,000 – lower than the homicide rate of several American cities such as New Orleans and St. Louis.
 The homicide rates in some Latin American cities such as Caracas, Venezuela and Acapulco, Mexico are in excess of 100 per 100,000 residents, many times greater than Karachi's homicide rate.
 In 2016, the number of murders in Karachi had dropped to 471, which had dropped further to 381 in 2017.

 In the late 1980s and early 1990s, Karachi was rocked by political conflict while crime rates drastically increased with the arrival of weaponry from the War in Afghanistan.
 Several of Karachi's criminal mafias became powerful during a period in the 1990s described as "the rule of the mafias."
 Major mafias active in the city included land mafia, water tanker mafia, transport mafia and a sand and gravel mafia.
 Karachi's highest death rates occurred in the mid-1990s.
 In 1995, 1,742 killings were recorded, with a maximum of 15 killings in a single day.